jeffpar/mandelbot/README.md

 -------------

-Mandelbots are added to [Jekyll](https://jekyllrb.com/) documents on the [Mandelbot website](http://mandelbot.net) using the [Viewport](_includes/viewport.html) include file:
+Mandelbots are added to [Jekyll](https://jekyllrb.com/) documents on the [Mandelbot website](http://mandelbot.net) using the [Mandelbot](_includes/mandelbot.html) include file:

-	{% include viewport.html id="mandelbot1" viewWidth="200" viewHeight="200" %}
+	{% include mandelbot.html id="mandelbot1" viewWidth="200" viewHeight="200" %}

-For documents containing multiple Mandelbots, it may be more convenient to define each viewport's configuration parameters at the top of the document, inside the document's [Front Matter](https://jekyllrb.com/docs/frontmatter/):
+For documents containing multiple Mandelbots, it may be more convenient to define each Mandelbot's configuration parameters at the top of the document, inside the document's [Front Matter](https://jekyllrb.com/docs/frontmatter/):

 	---
 	...
-	viewports:
+	mandelbots:
 	  - id: mandelbot1
 	    viewWidth: 200
 	    viewHeight: 200